Originally published: July 2025 · Last updated: May 2026

 What disclosures do I need to provide as a seller in California?

 California has some of the strictest disclosure laws in the country.
-You must complete the Transfer Disclosure Statement (TDS), Natural Hazard Disclosure (NHD), and – if your home was built before 1978 – a Lead-Based Paint Disclosure.
+You must complete the Transfer Disclosure Statement (TDS), Natural Hazard Disclosure (NHD), and, if your home was built before 1978, a Lead-Based Paint Disclosure.
 Homes in Mello-Roos districts require a Supplemental Property Tax Disclosure.
-If you’re in an HOA, you must provide governing documents and financials.
+If you are in an HOA, you must provide governing documents and financials.
 Failing to disclose known issues can expose you to legal liability after the sale.

 Do I need to stage my home before selling?

 Light staging usually improves buyer interest by making rooms feel larger and more inviting.
-If you live in the home, we can work with your own furniture.
-If the house is vacant, we recommend professional staging because empty rooms make it harder for buyers to visualize the space.
+If you live in the home, your agent can work with your existing furniture.
+If the house is vacant, professional staging is recommended because empty rooms make it harder for buyers to visualize the space.
 Staged homes in San Diego typically sell faster and closer to asking price.

 Do I need to fix everything before listing?